AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 Day 149
 - I was able to pull the blue book in the Secret Passage at the Outer Room
-- I found a room named The Atelier, where Baroness Auravel made the early designs for the 45 Rooms of the Mount Holly Estate
+- I found a room named The Atelier, where Baroness Auravei made the early designs for the 45 Rooms of the Mount Holly Estate
 - Behind it there is a Rough Draft of the Mansion with 45 Rooms divided in a 9x5 grid.
 	- The grid feels bigger than that because there are hallways between each room, both horizontally and vertically.
 	- At least when thinking about vertical columns, it seems there are at least 11 columns.